rxi/fe/doc/capi.md

 fe_close(ctx);
 free(data);
 ```
+If you are building a project on a big-endian system, you must `#define FE_BIGENDIAN` before compiling.

 ## Running a script
 To run a script it should first be read then evaluated; this should be